• Home

 But what once sounded fringe is continuing to get support among many top business leaders.

-Responding to billionaire Michael Dell’s plan to fund investment accounts for newborns, Elon Musk wrote on X: “There will be no poverty in the future and so no need to save money… there will be universal high income.”
+Responding to billionaire Michael Dell’s plan to fund investment accounts for newborns, Elon Musk wrote on X: “There will be no poverty in the future and so no need to save money … There will be universal high income.”

-Sam Altman, the CEO of OpenAI and the force behind ChatGPT, has also expressed openness to a guaranteed income program.
+Sam Altman, CEO of OpenAI and the force behind ChatGPT, has also expressed openness to a guaranteed income program.

 “I used to be really excited about things like UBI,” Altman said on the This Past Weekend podcast last year.
 “I still am kind of excited, like, universal basic income, where you just give everybody money.”